"We are Gluten and Grain Free."

 My sister, who was studying to be a natural nutritionist also helped this along.
 She suspected food being our problem.
 She encouraged me to go to a natural doctor to get testing done.
 He was the one that told me glutens were NOT my friends.

 Going gluten was an adventure.
 Going grain free has been an eye-opener.
-We've also cut the rest of the grasses-genus (corn, rice and sugarcane) out.
-The result is that I think so clearly and make better decisions.
+We've also cut the rest of the grasses-genus (corn, rice and sugarcane) out to make our adventure a wild and exhilarating ride.
+The result is that I think so clearly now and with that clearer thinking has come an ever-increasing thirst for all that this life has to offer.

 So I quit eating gluten, and found that I did not die at all.
 There were lots of foods that I could eat.
 Funny thing is, I feel great now.
-We now offer the kind of help that I wish would have been available for us.
+We now offer the kind of help that I wish would have been available for us back when we first started.